-Green burial (also known as a Natural or Woodland Burial) is all about keeping things as simple and natural as possible – returning to nature in a way that will not harm the environment, but will actually preserve the landscape and enhance opportunities for wildlife – it’s about leaving the world a better place, and is increasingly becoming the environmentally friendly choice.
+Woodland burials (also known as a Natural Burial) is all about keeping things as simple and natural as possible – returning to nature in a way that will not harm the environment, but will actually preserve the landscape and enhance opportunities for wildlife – it’s about leaving the world a better place, and is increasingly becoming the environmentally-friendly choice.

 The general principals of this kind of burial are that the body is not to be embalmed (as the main chemicals involved in this process can be environmentally hazardous), a biodegradable coffin (cardboard, bamboo, seagrass, willow or sustainable wood) or shroud is used, and that a native tree or shrub is then often (but not always) planted on, or close to, the grave instead of a large stone memorial.